Vollkorn Font

 Identify Fonts Similar to Vollkorn From Any Image

 Vollkorn is a popular serif font, designed by Friedrich Althausen.
-If you've spotted something similar in a logo or screenshot, upload it to find the Google Font match.
+If you've spotted something similar in a logo or screenshot, upload it to find a downloadable Google Font match.

 Vollkorn came into being as the first typeface design by Friedrich Althausen.
 First published in 2005 under a Creative Commons license, it was soon downloaded thousands of times and used in all kinds of web and print projects.